mjmaher987/DuCa/README.md

 * `2024/12/20` 💥💥 Our ToCa has achieved nearly lossless acceleration of **1.51×** on [FLUX](https://huggingface.co/spaces/black-forest-labs/FLUX.1-schnell), feel free to check the latest version of our [paper](https://arxiv.org/pdf/2410.05317#page=19)!
 * `2024/10/16` 🤗🤗 Users with autodl accounts can now quickly experience [OpenSora-ToCa](https://www.codewithgpu.com/i/Shenyi-Z/ToCa/OpenSora-ToCa) by directly using our publicly available image!
 * `2024/10/12` 🚀🚀 We release our work [ToCa](https://arxiv.org/abs/2410.05317) about accelerating diffusion transformers for FREE, which achieves nearly lossless acceleration of **2.36×** on [OpenSora](https://github.com/hpcaitech/Open-Sora)!
+* `2024/07/15` 🤗🤗 We release an open-sourse repo "[Awesome-Generation-Acceleration](https://github.com/xuyang-liu16/Awesome-Generation-Acceleration)", which collects recent awesome generation accleration papers!
+Feel free to contribute your suggestions!

 ##  Dependencies
 ``` cmd